Exams - coronavirus info for families of deaf childrenPublished Date: 25 May 2021

 What about vocational qualifications?

-There may be changes made to how vocational qualifications are assessed this year.
-These will vary depending on the qualification being taken.
+There have been many changes made to how vocational qualifications are assessed this year.
+These changes will vary depending on the qualification being taken.
 Reasonable adjustments must still made to make sure any assessment is accessible.
 If your child has had to take an assessment that has been adapted (e.g. put online), it should have been fully accessible.
 If not, please contact our helpline for further advice.